bmc/sbt-editsource/README.md

 # Introduction

-[sbt-editsource][] is a text substitution plugin for [SBT][] 0.10.x.
+[sbt-editsource][] is a text substitution plugin for [SBT][] 0.10.x and greater.
 In a way, it's a poor man's [*sed*][](1), for SBT.
 It provides the ability to apply line-by-line substitutions to a source text file, producing an edited output file.
 It supports two kinds of edits:

 * Variable substitution, where `${var}` is replaced by a value.
 * *sed*-like [regular expression][] substitution.